Gilder/Carver/Senior Restoration Specialist

 An accomplished artist herself, Gloria loves animals and nature.
 In the summer, she spends most of her spare time gardening, when her drawing and painting take a back seat.

-Ian uses his well-honed metalworking skills to create sculptures and other metal artwork that he has sold at art shows.
+Ian uses his well-honed metalworking skills to create sculptures and other metal artwork that he has sold at art shows in addition to creating mounts, furniture, and welded steel frames for our clients.
 During his career he has restored paintings; hand colored black & white etchings, lithographs, and letterpress illustrations; built custom shadow boxes and moulding, and applied custom finishes to wood.

 Lead Designer/Master Framer